abklein1/generation_y2k/README.md

 - EMP / Empathy: This is driven primarily by charisma and intelligence.
 This is the max ability of a person to understand the complex emotional states and situations of others.
 - ADP / Adaptability: This is a combination of agility and intelligence, each which represent the physical and mental ability to adapt to new situations.
-Determination also plays a factor in this cap.
+Determination also plays a role in this cap.
 - INT / Initiative: This stat is a combination of the determination to take action and the perception to see that an action needs to be taken.
 This is the max ability of someone to take action without the external influence of others.
 - RES / Resilience: This stat is a combination of strength and determination.
 This is the max ability of someone to